ErrorNoInternet/msi-klc/README.md

 Supports 3 regions, 8 predefined colors, RGB colors, and custom animations (CLI only).

 ### Tested Devices

 #### Linux
 - [x] MSI GE60 2PE

 ## Installation

 ### Compiling
 - Requirements
     - Rust (cargo)
     - hidapi

+Note: This project uses the libusb backend of hidapi as there are issues when using hidraw.

 #### Manual compilation
 ```sh
 git clone https://github.com/ErrorNoInternet/msi-klc